A True Transcontinental Rail Option Will Strengthen America’s Freight Market

 The core point is simple: America built a transcontinental railroad more than 150 years ago, yet today’s freight customers still need a more seamless coast-to-coast rail option built for the modern economy.

-If approved by the Surface Transportation Board, the combination would create America’s first single-line transcontinental railroad, connecting East and West through one integrated freight rail network.
+If approved by the Surface Transportation Board, the combination will create America’s first single-line transcontinental railroad, connecting East and West through one integrated freight rail network.
 For shippers, that means a simpler way to move goods across the country with more direct routing, fewer interchanges, single-line service and a more unified customer experience.

 Freight efficiency reaches far beyond the rail network.

 Raw materials, food, energy products, vehicles, household goods and other essential items all depend on reliable transportation.
 When freight moves through multiple handoffs and systems, added time and complexity can ripple through the supply chain.
-A more direct rail option can help reduce that friction and give customers a stronger long-distance freight solution.
+A more direct rail option will help reduce that friction and give customers a stronger long-distance freight solution.

 The proposed combination is also framed through a broader competition lens.
 Rail competes every day with trucking and other freight modes.
-A more seamless transcontinental rail network would give shippers a stronger option for long-distance freight, helping rail compete more effectively in the broader transportation market.
+A more seamless transcontinental rail network will give shippers a stronger option for long-distance freight, helping rail compete more effectively in the broader transportation market.

 That creates value for customers, consumers and the U.S. economy.